nsoft/ns-login/README.md

 1. **REST API stub** - serving JSOG encoded object graphs for user objects including not exposing sensitive info such as passwords, and properly breaking the chain of created_by and modified_by to avoid pulling back long graphs of users based on who created who.
-1. **Simple User Management App** - (TODO) using the rest api to manually add users, manually suspend users.
-Manually force password reset. (database integrated only no LDAP etc)
+1. **Simple User Management App** - Uses the rest api to manually add roles and permissions to users, (database integrated only no LDAP etc).
+Just enough to facilitate development.
+It is expected that this would be enhanced according to the needs of the application.

 Database access is mapped with hibernate/JPA via a common object model.
 If you don't already have a database, any of these apps can bootstrap it via hibernate's